French court repeals law on regulated gas prices

 An end to the regulated gas prices could benefit smaller or foreign players such as Direct Energie and Italy's Eni, which could try to win customers by offering more market-based prices.

-Reporting by Bate Felix and Benjamin Mallet; Editing by Sudip Kar-Gupta
+Editing by Sudip Kar-Gupta and Jane Merriman